-Changes to Statutory Sick Pay in the UK | Blog | Eden Scott | Eden Scott
+Changes to Statutory Sick Pay in the UK | Blog | Eden Scott

-Changes to statutory sick pay in the UK
+Changes to Statutory Sick Pay in the UK

-A woman sick in bed | Changes to SSP UK
+Changes to SSP UK

 As part of the Employment Rights Act, UK workers are set to receive enhanced sick pay entitlements.
 The new law aims to reduce financial uncertainty during periods of illness.